Xilinx/XRT/src/runtime_src/doc/toc/xball.rst

 The ``xball`` script will detect all the cards attached to the server, and execute the xbutil (or xbmgmt) command on all of them.

-Additionally ``xballi`` provides a filtering option to execute the command on some specific cards, such as
+Additionally, the ``xball`` script provides a filtering option to execute the command on some specific cards, such as

 .. code-block:: shell